 What could be considered as the heart of the Piedmont region, Greensboro is centrally located in North Carolina.
-It’s also the third largest city behind Charlotte and Raleigh.
+It’s also the third-largest city behind Charlotte and Raleigh.
 It’s a food lover’s paradise, and there are over 500 restaurants throughout the city.
-There are also plenty of attractions including art galleries, a zoo, waterpark and several golf courses.
+There are also plenty of attractions including art galleries, a zoo, a waterpark and several golf courses.

 Second only to Charlotte in population, Raleigh is the capital of North Carolina.
 It has a lot to offer with all of the attractions of a large city, but in a more laid-back setting with plenty of natural beauty.
 Raleigh has historical sites, museums, live shows and is the home of NC State University.
 It’s also an excellent place for economic opportunities and ranked No. 1 on Forbes‘ list of the Best Places for Business and Careers in 2014.

 Also part of the Research Triangle, Chapel Hill is a city with an emphasis on education.
-The University of North Carolina is located here, which is a school that’s passionate about its basketball and home of the Carolina Tar Heels.
-Area attractions include performing arts, outdoor recreation activities, and there’s also a great music scene.
+The University of North Carolina is located here, which is a school that’s passionate about its basketball and home to the Carolina Tar Heels.
+Area attractions include performing arts, outdoor recreation activities and an off-the-charts music scene.

 This is the largest city in North Carolina and the second-largest banking center in the U.S. after New York.
 It’s home to numerous corporations, including seven Fortune 500 companies.
 It’s known for automotive racing with the Charlotte Motor Speedway, and it’s where the NASCAR Hall of Fame is located.
 In terms of attractions, Charlotte has several museums, sporting venues, an amusement park and performing arts centers.